 |2 (88km)||Castlecroft||1200m||* * *|

 There is also the option of a shorter 60km route, which skips sectors 8-12, but is otherwise the same as the 100km route.

 Note that the Woodhouse Farm Sector, which appears on the above profile, has been replaced by the Broome Sector (Sector 11); recent increased farm vehicle usage had degraded the surface such that it was not easily passable on a road bike.
-In addition, the Roman Road – Whittington Farm pair of sectors (indicated by an asterisk in the table above) may be subject to alteration given projected usage of the bridleway by horses and walkers on the day.

 The unpaved sectors are concentrated in the final 40km of the route, with the last sector leading directly onto the back straight of Aldersley Velodrome.
 The route is relatively flat, albeit with one very challenging cobbled climb: the five-starred Waltonberg.